tashi-sk/Q-easy/README.md

     * Js Hint is used to check javascript code for error. it has no error but only few warning.
     * Google Lighthouse report is below to show the results.
     ![Lighthouse](/assets/images/lighthouse.png)
+    * Site has been tested on Samsung Note9, Huawei p30 , Iphone 8, Ipad pro 3, Laptop and desktop.

 ---